sswangbo159357/Rotating-stomata-detection/README.md

 # demo
 python demo.py

+# Description
-Description：Run the demo to get the detected stomata image.
+Run the demo to get the detected stomata image.